JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 @.
 This is further evidence of the Scheme's failure to comply with the development plan and contractual requirements.
 It is also a breach of the compulsory purchase code (ODPM 06/04), which says that the Acquiring Authority must show that there is a _"realistic prospect of the land being brought into beneficial use within a reasonable timeframe"_.
 The Objectors submit that seven years is not a reasonable timeframe.

 @.
-There is nothing compelling NHHT to complete any of the development phases should it declare them unviable.
+The Objectors note that there is nothing in the DPA compelling NHHT to complete any of the development phases should they be declared unviable.

 @.
 The Objectors submit that the non-viability of the Scheme is likely to result in a failure to conform with the affordable housing requirements of the development plan